 Chapter 143, Laws of 2013, HB 001, Section 1.07 summary.
 The pie chart does not include footnote reductions from Chapters 143 & 144, Laws of 2013.

 Unrestricted Revenue - General Fund and Education Trust Fund

 Certain sources of funds are to be used for specific purposes.
 Federal program revenues are used only for the purposes of those programs.
 Also, revenues from Highway, Fish & Game fees, Turnpike Tolls and other "restricted purpose funds" are used only for expenditures within those funds.
 Unrestricted revenues are those sources of funds for use by the General and Education Trust funds.
 The chart below shows the "types" of revenue that are collected for these purposes.

 ||Estimate FY 2014

 |Liquor and Beer

 |Medicaid Enhancement Revenue

-respective adjustments included in Chapter 224, Laws of 2011 and as projected within
+respective adjustments included in Chapters 143 & 144, Laws of 2013 and as projected within

 the Committee of Conference Surplus Statement.